po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/04-Stu_Webpack/README.md

 ## Acceptance Criteria

-* It's done when a bundle is created from the command line using the command `npm run build`.
+* It's done when a bundle is created in the `dist/` folder from the command line using the command `npm run build`.

-* It's done when Watch Mode is initiated from the command line using the command, `npm run watch`.
+* It's done when Watch Mode is initiated from the command line using the command, `npm run watch`, as indicated in the following screenshot.

 ## 📝 Notes